 During this course the basic description related to the instrument used in the electronics field is developed.
 Specific emphasis is placed on the utility of the oscilloscope, electronic voltmeters, signal generators, and component testing instruments.
-A generalized study of the internal circuitry of these devices is conducted so that the student may utilize these instruments in a most knowledgeable manner.
+A generalized study of the internal circultry of these devices is conducted.

-Prerequisite: EL 125, enrollment in EL 126/128.
+Prerequisite: EL 125, enrollment in EL 126.
 Hours of lab per week: 2.